Rutters to have a TT corner named in their honour

 The pair will be immortalised with a celebratory parade lap and the naming of a corner of the TT Mountain Course as ‘Rutters’.

-This year will mark 30 years since Bridgnorth-based Michael made his TT debut, while it’s been almost 60 years since that of his father Tony.
+This year will mark 30 years since Brierley Hill-born Michael made his TT debut, while it’s been almost 60 years since that of his father Tony.

 Between them, Michael and Tony amassed seven race victories apiece and a total of 38 podiums and 170 TT race starts.